Updated: June 28, 2026 • Reviewed by the North York Guide food desk

 Best Ramen in North York (2026): 7 Spots We Actually Ate At, Ranked

 We ate at every ramen shop on the Yonge Street corridor and nearby North York locations to find the best ramen in North York.
-The verdict: this 2 km stretch is quietly one of the strongest ramen corridors in the GTA, with a Michelin Bib Gourmand clam broth (Konjiki, $18.50–$38), Canada's first Michelin-rated soupless aburasoba (Kajiken, $16–$23), and the highest-rated ramen shop in North York (Midori, 4.7 stars).
-Below are 7 spots ranked by broth quality, value, and buzz -- with prices, what to order at each, and verified addresses current to May 2026.
+The verdict: this 2 km stretch is quietly one of the strongest ramen corridors in the GTA, with a Michelin Bib Gourmand clam broth (Konjiki, $18.50–$38), Canada's first Michelin-rated soupless aburasoba (Kajiken, $16–$24), and a new $9.99 cash-only bowl (Ikka, 6048 Yonge) that is the best ramen deal in the city.
+Below are 7 spots ranked by broth quality, value, and buzz -- with prices, what to order at each, and verified addresses current to June 2026.

 Steaming bowl of ramen with chashu pork and soft-boiled egg in North York